-Strider, Benjamin F. [Colored Shoe Makers Union](born: 1870 - died: 1942)
+Strider, Benjamin F., Jr. [Colored Shoe Makers Union](born: September 8, 1870 - died: April 30, 1942)

 For more see Benjamin Strider, Jr. in "Colored Notes," Lexington Leader, 06/25/1911, p.5; see the obituary of Benjamin Franklin Strider in "Colored Notes," The Lexington Leader, 05/01/1942, p.16.